yazhou2019/BNTR/experiments/Table_1_new/README.md

 # BroadcasTR
-- Remark: you need to set "./BroadcasTR" as the working directory.
+- Remark0: you need to set "./BroadcasTR" as the working directory.
 - See the file BroadcasTR.
 You can run SimNonLin.R and ISE_SimNonLin.R to obtain the fitting results and ISE, respectively.
 After you finish the codes, you will get "BNTR_500_20230918.Rdata", "BNTR_750_20230918.Rdata", "BNTR_1000_20230918.Rdata", "ise_BNTR_500_20230918.Rdata", "ise_BNTR_750_20230918.Rdata", and "ise_BNTR_1000_20230918.Rdata" in "./BroadcasTR/SimResults".

-Remark1: you can chose the sample size (n=500, 750 or 1000) for SimNonLin.R by directly replace the code in SimNonLin.R.
+Remark1: you can chose the sample size (n=500, 750 or 1000) for SimNonLin.R by directly replacing the code in SimNonLin.R.
 See below.
 ```
 # The following is SimNonLin.R
 source('./ParallelComput/parallel_replications_big_1000K8_new.R') # when you want to run the experiment where the sample size n=1000